 - – Arbitrary real or complex number; and

+Gamma function is an extension of the factorial calculation to non-integer values.
 You can learn more about this using our gamma function calculator.

 For non-integer , the functions and are linearly independent.
 However, for integer , they're related as follows: